Madmartigan1/zeldachat/README.md

 ---

 ## 🤝 Contributing
 Pull requests welcome.
-This is an evolving personal project; improvements and ideas are appreciated.
+This is an evolving project; improvements and ideas are appreciated.

 ---